elephantscale/es-training-new/search-common/slides/Search-Intro.md

 ## Information Retrieval

-     - These days we frequently think first of web search, but there are many other cases:
+* These days, we frequently think first of web search, but there are many other cases:

 * E-mail search

 * Searching your laptop

 * Corporate knowledge bases

 * Legal information retrieval

 Notes: